-In the 1920s the Lynn Hotel in Hodgenville, Ky, owned and operated by the Wimsetts, was a family-style hotel which drew Sunday dinner crowds from a wide area of Kentucky.
+In the 1920's the Lynn Hotel in Hodgenville, Ky., owned and operated by the Wimsetts, was a family-style hotel which drew Sunday dinner crowds from a wide area of Kentucky.
 In addition to Kentucky country ham with red-eye gravy, fried chicken, fresh vegetables, and homemade ice cream, there was always the traditional Hodgenville casserole known as cheese pudding.
-In recent years the Hodgenville Woman's club has served it on many occasions and always at the annual Lincoln Day celebration, which draws many famous people to the town.
-When it was served to the late Vice-President Alben Barkley, he asked for a second helping.
-A few years later when President Eisenhower was served cheese pudding, he requested not only a second helping but the recipe as well.
+When it was served to the late Vice President Alben Barkley, he asked for a second helping.
+A few years later when President Eisenhower was served cheese pudding, he requested a second helping but the recipe as well.
 The recipe has been published in several periodicals and in the Senate Cookbook.

 1 cup soda cracker crumbs (saltines)

 1 (7-ounce) can pimientos, grated or finely chopped